aZh2511/currencies_telegram_bot/README.md

 ### Technologies
 1. Docker
 2. PostgreSQL
-3. Deployed on the AWS ec-2
+3. Deployed on the GCP

 ***
 ### Task: